rgolubtsov/nonlinear-optimization-algorithms-multilang/README.md

 * The Hooke and Jeeves :small_blue_diamond: JavaScript (ECMA-262 5.1) implementation
 * The Hooke and Jeeves :small_blue_diamond: Java (Java SE 7) implementation
 * The Hooke and Jeeves :small_blue_diamond: Go (golang) implementation
+* The Hooke and Jeeves :small_blue_diamond: Python 3 implementation

 ---